Principles and practices, guilds and cross-functional teams

 association of artisans or merchants who oversee the practice of their craft/trade in a particular area

 The guild hence was a place to learn new things, get together and decide on common ways.
-However, when the blacksmith, carpenter or mason got back home to their shop - the actual implementation of those ideas was up to them.
+However, when the blacksmith, carpenter, or mason got back home to their shop - the actual implementation of those ideas was up to them.

 Without knowing too much I can envision the masons getting together and deciding on a good way to build an archway to make it strong and solid.
-But how that was put together, the kind of bricks, the kind of mortar or the order in which the bricks were laid - was something that each mason decided on the job.
+But how that was put together, the kind of bricks, the kind of mortar, or the order in which the bricks were laid - was something that each mason decided on the job.

-The guild is therefor a good analogy for what we want to accomplish in these cross-team groups; they are perfectly equipped for making decisions on a principal level.
+The guild is therefore a good analogy for what we want to accomplish in these cross-team groups; they are perfectly equipped for making decisions on a principal level.
 They have representation from all teams (in most cases) and gather around the special interest.

-The team representatives in the guild bring the ideas, new input and principles with them out to the individual teams where they will decide on how to implement the principles.
+The team representatives in the guild bring the ideas, new input, and principles with them out to the individual teams where they will decide on how to implement the principles.
 The teams decide about the practices in other words.

 An example